 I’m Rasheed Nabulsi, I’m 41 years old and I live in Beirut, Lebanon.

-* My fees do not include the variable operation cost you will have to pay for tools, third party websites (SEO), Google or Facebook.
+* Fees do not include the variable Operation Cost you will have to pay for tools, third party websites (SEO), Google (SEM) and Facebook (SMA).

 My Contact Info

 Mobile + Whatsapp = +961 70 580 617

 The variable operation cost depends on many factors such as:

 - For SEO: Your goal and the authority of your competitors